 Playa Las Teresitas beach had a total revamp in 1973.
-At that time, the capital of capital called Santa Cruz de Tenerife made history again.
+At that time, the capital of Santa Cruz de Tenerife made history again.

 It not only converted its town seashores playas las Teresitas into one playa which means one single beach.
 It did much more.
 It also built a 150 meter long parallel jetti, contrary to different breakwaters of other Tenerife beaches.
 The latter are not providing protection from the front.
 And, the most sensational was the addition of shiploads full of Saharan sand.

 The golden desert sands gave the ocean side by Santa Cruz San Andres a Caribbean look.